flurry/YodelSampleSwift/readme.md

 # Yodel Travels- iOS Sample App in Swift

 ## Learning Goals
 Yodel Travels is a recognized iOS sample app built in Swift using Yahoo’s Flurry.
-It was made to showcase Flurry’s analytics and ad-serving platforms and demonstrate best practices for logging analytics events and implementing native advertising.
-By following the tutorial on how to build this app a Swift developer can learn how to best:
+It was made to showcase Flurry’s analytics and ad-serving platforms and demonstrate best practices for logging analytics events and implementing native and expandable ads.
+By reviewing the well-commented sample code a Swift developer can learn how to best:
 * Implement monetizable native ads into an infinite table view

     * Set up an ad space